jkone27/StockInventoryGame/README.md

 The warehouse should have at least the following functionality:

-* Get all products and quantity of each that is an available with the current inventory
+* Get all products and quantity of each that is an available with the current inventory (OK)
 * Remove(Sell) a product and update the inventory accordingly

 ## A traditional approach (Transactional DB)